MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-overview.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows the various attempts of a cyber security attack." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

-The cyber attack starts with a phishing email that arrives at the Inbox of an employee in your organization, who unknowingly opens the email attachment.
+The cyber-attack starts with a phishing email that arrives at the Inbox of an employee in your organization, who unknowingly opens the email attachment.
 This attachment installs malware, which can lead to a chain of attack attempts that can result in the theft of sensitive data.

 In the illustration: